chittemrajesh2/MediaWiki-Repo/MediaWiki-Repo/README.md

 2. Updating Composer.
 3. Archiving files in zip format from the source directory.
 4. Copying files into artifacts.
-5. Publishing artifacts into the drop.
+5. Publishing artefacts into the drop.
 6. Deploy Phase:
 7. Downloading artifacts.
 8. Deploying artifacts into the Azure web application.